nickbabcock/Farmhash.Sharp/docs/articles/guides/strings.md

 // 28
 ```

-For proof that that directly hashing "𤭢" and the UTF-16 bytes of "𤭢" are the same:
+So again we see how one grapheme cluster is encoded differently depending encoding used.
+For proof that Farmhash.Sharp works over UTF-16 encoded strings, we show that directly hashing "𤭢" and the UTF-16 bytes of "𤭢" are the same:

 ```csharp
 var d = Encoding.Unicode.GetBytes("𤭢");